youngwt/100-days-of-code/r1-log.md

 ### R1D6

 Solved issue querying jira, could not query from within a sandbox defined in the extension.
 Instead brought the javascript out one level, will have to construct the table from jQuery.

+### R1D7

+Finished the planet checkout extension, just need to trim the waste